opentensor/developer-docs/docs/subnets/register-validate-mine.md

 ---
-title: "Register and Participate"
+title: "Register, Validate and Mine"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Register and Participate
+# Register, Validate and Mine

 To participate either as a subnet validator or subnet miner, you must register first.
 Registration means registering your keys with your preferred subnet and purchasing a UID slot in that subnet.

+## Register

 Run the below command to register your keys.
 The `YOUR_PREFERRED_NETUID` is the `netuid` of your preferred subnet.